-Prepare sub grade properly, compact all loose soil underneath the concrete slab.
-Slope the sub grade for proper drainage.
+Solution: Prepare subgrade properly, compact all loose soil underneath the concrete slab.
+Slope the subgrade for proper drainage.
 Design a flexible concrete pavement that can accommodate load and movements.
 Use the proper strength of concrete for the job with properly placed tension control joints.
-Do not overwork concrete surface.
+Do not overwork the concrete surface.
 Avoid rapid drying conditions.

-Surface scaling occurs when the concrete surface breaks off to a depth of 2 inches and keep spelling away.
+Surface scaling occurs when the concrete surface breaks off to a depth of 2 inches and keeps peeling away.
 Causes for scaling vary and are dependent on surface strength, curing procedures, water seepage, air content and air entrainment.
-Concrete subjected to use of deicing salts combined with freeze-thaw conditions are prone to scaling.
+Concrete subjected to use of de-icing salts combined with freeze-thaw conditions is prone to scaling.
 Chemicals such as ammonium nitrate and ammonium sulfate, which are components of most fertilizers, can cause scaling as well.

-When concrete develops several radio interconnected fine cracks, generally when the slab is damp the day after placement or within the first week.
-Crazing of concrete is caused by an overly wet mix and poor or inadequate curing and occurs when the cement paste comes up to the surface.
+Crazing refers to the development of random and interconnected fine cracks in a concrete surface.
+This generally occurs when the slab is damp the day after placement or within the first week.
+Crazing of concrete is caused by an overly wet mix and poor or inadequate curing and is the result of cement paste rising up to the surface.

 Solution: Use a moderate slump concrete without bleeding and segregation.
 Complete the finishing process when all water has evaporated, do not dust cement on the surface while water is present, and do not sprinkle water over the concrete while finishing it.
 Use a broom finish instead of using a steel towel.
 Cure concrete adequately so it can retain the necessary moisture for the hydration process.